MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/New-PartnerApplication.md

 ### -AccountType
 The AccountType parameter specifies the type of Microsoft account that's required for the partner application.
 Valid values are:

-- OrganizationalAccount: This is the default value
+- OrganizationalAccount (This is the default value)

 - ConsumerAccount